On this page

 - Individual model agreements (in Dutch): these agreements have been drawn up by a specific sector of profession, anyone working in the same sector or profession may use them.

 If you do not want to use one of these model agreements, you and your client can always draw up one yourselves and have it assessed (in Dutch) by the Dutch Tax and Customs Administration.

 Model agreements are not mandatory

 It is not mandatory for freelancers/self-employed professionals and their clients to work according to a model agreement.
-If they do not, the client is obliged to assess whether an employment relationship exists and therefore payroll taxes should be withheld.
+If they do not, the client is obliged to assess whether an employment relationship (in Dutch) exists and therefore payroll taxes should be withheld.
 You can read more about employment relationships in chapter 1 of the Handbook for payroll taxes (in Dutch).